quixio/quix-docs/docs/platform/glossary.md

 ## Online IDE (Quix Platform)

-Quix provides an online integrated development environment for Python and C# projects.
+Quix provides an online Integrated Development Environment (IDE) for Python and C# projects.
 When you open any project, you will see the **Run** button, and a console during runtime, in addition to the IntelliSense.

+Sign up for a [free account](https://portal.platform.quix.ai/self-sign-up).

 ## Portal API